hashgraph/hedera-nft-auction-demo/README.md

 __Transfer the token to the auction account__

 This transfer the token from the account that created it to the `auctionaccountid`, supply the `tokenId` and `accountId` created above in the parameters.

+_Note: This command will transfer the token using the `OPERATOR_ID` defined in the `.env` file, you should use the same account as that used to create the token._

 ```shell
 ./gradlew createTokenTransfer --args="tokenId accountId"